Of all the telephone calls we receive yours will be one of the main reasons people call us.

 For dogs coming from their own homes we have to be able to find a new home for them.
 Dogs with serious behavioural problems, especially where aggression is involved are difficult to rehome.
 We do try to address problems dogs might have but are limited to how many we can work with at a time.
 Please remember that some problems will not be resolved by rehoming and you are asking someone else to try to help the dog.
 Ask yourself the question that faced with 30 collies to rehome from, of which 25 have no serious problems, would you choose a dog who shows a potential to bite strangers or shows serious aggression to other dogs?

-If you wish to discuss rehoming your dog please telephone us 9am to 4.30pm on 01889 577058.
-We will offer any advice we can and if we have a place available at that time we will do our best to make arrangements for the dog to be admitted.
-Unfortunately due to the number of calls we receive it does depend completely on kennel space and arrangements that have already been made and behavioural issues your dog has.
+If you wish to discuss rehoming your dog please telephone us Monday to Friday 9am to 3pm on 01889 577058.
+We will offer any advice we can to assist, even if only in the short term.
+Unfortunately due to the number of calls we receive, our ability to offer a place quickly depends on kennel space, arrangements that have already been made and behavioural issues your dog has.